 At his home in Manhattan, police found a plethora of lists.
 Everyone loves a list!
 One of the last notes he wrote said, “Go to the ammo store, get heavy tape, get rope, get chains, get long knives, get security system, get sexy nightwear.”

 I know it’s not funny, but it’s also funny.
 Get sexy nightwear has me rolling!!
 The fucking DELUSION of this man!
 To think Jennifer would give two shits about sexy nightwear when she’s being held as a sex slave?!
 FUCKING.
 NUTS.
-Also, what even is sexy nightwear for men?
+Who was it for?
+Her or him?
+What even is sexy nightwear for men?
 Something silk? *shivers*

 Police also found a bondage porno titled Jennifer’s Nightmare.

 As someone who is very interested in true crime, this case – though it didn’t pan out the way Gary wanted – is still royally fucked up psychologically and was 100% the reason I wanted to read this novel.

 So, colour me bummed to find out that this novel treats the creepy psychology and attempted crimes of Gary Wilensky as secondary to the author’s teenage angst and diary-like recollections of her childhood growing up rich.
 Fucking spare me.

 And honestly, Wilensky’s crime and death weren’t even secondary, but more like a footnote.
 Everything I told you about him I learned from googling him after reading the book.
 You can find much more information about him from a Newsweek article published in 1993 than you can from this book.